The legendary French fashion brand has finally added a third, middle-sized, member to it the elegant Dior La D de Dior family.

 The lugs of the custom steel bracelet are a bit too long for my taste, but they are curved nicely making this gadget fit nicely even on a narrow wrist.

 The only real problem that I see here is the bracelet itself.
 Since the La D de Dior 25 mm lacks standard horns, it will be difficult (if not impossible) to find a replacement in case you wanted something new at a more or less acceptable price.

 The new version of Dior La D de Dior is issued in two versions: one with a purple mother-of-pearl dial, and the other, which is more to my liking, comes with a checkered silver face that reminds you a piece of a chocolate bar.

-The dial, of course, is not terribly readable but is still legible enough when lighting is good.
-Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know current time with an accuracy of +/- 0.001 second.
+The dial, of course, is not terribly readable but is still legible enough when the lighting is good.
+Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know the current time with an accuracy of +/- 0.001 second.
 However, as a fashion accessory (which it is,) it does a pretty good job.

 Both models feature diamond-set bezels and crowns and come only in stainless steel.

 Like almost all timekeepers of this size, the Dior La D de Dior (it is so darn hard to correctly spell the name each time) is powered by a simple quartz movement.

 Since the watch is trying to capitalize on the “Swiss Made” century-old hype, the movement is also made and cased in the land of cheese, chocolate, and cuckoo clocks.

 The pricing is still unknown, but the French company will probably offer it at a price of around €1200, give or take.